fangwei123456/spikingjelly/docs/source/tutorials/en/ann2snn_transformer.rst

 This page introduces Transformer-oriented ANN2SNN paths in ``spikingjelly.activation_based.ann2snn``, including the ``TransformerTDEquivalentRecipe`` baseline, ``STATransformerRecipe`` based on Spatio-Temporal Approximation (STA) [#sta]_, ``SpikeZIPTFQANNRecipe`` for SpikeZIP-compatible QANNs [#spikezip]_, and calibration-driven ``Qwen2SNNRecipe`` conversion.
 For classical ReLU-to-IFNode rate-coding conversion on CNNs, see :doc:`ann2snn`.

-This page orders three Transformer ANN2SNN paths from the simplest to the most specialized:
+This page orders four Transformer ANN2SNN paths from the simplest to the most specialized:

 * **Path 1: TransformerTDEquivalentRecipe baseline**.
 This is the most direct TD-equivalent operator replacement path.
 The BERT SST-2 example shows the conversion boundary for language classification models after the embedding output.
 * **Path 2: Spatio-Temporal Approximation (STA) Transformer conversion**.
 This is the model-level enhanced path implemented by ``STATransformerRecipe``.
 It keeps the cumulative-difference and explicit step-mode readout idea, then adds dataloader calibration and spike encoders.
 This page reports a full ViT-B/16 ImageNet result.